-U.S. home prices rise at slowest pace
+U.S. home prices rise at slowest pace in 20 months

 Washington — U.S. home prices in July increased at the slowest pace in 20 months, reflecting sluggish sales and a greater supply of houses for sale.